hassanshamim/python_foundations/resources/text_editors.md

 For editing and saving our python files, a proper text editor is recommended.
 For your convenience, I've listed a few common ones.

-- I'll be using [Spyder](https://pythonhosted.org/spyder/editor.html) which will come with our python installation
+- I'll be using [VS Code](https://code.visualstudio.com/) which is available on all platforms.

 - [Sublime Text](https://www.sublimetext.com/)